infinity0/msg-notes/causal/02-consistency.rst

 ``FA_INTV``:
     Full-ack interval.
 This may be defined as ``2 * BC_LAT + M_INTV``, assuming
-    that each member will, if they don't implicitly ack a message, send an automatic explicit ack of it after ``M_INTV``.
+    that each member, if they don't implicitly ack a message, will send an automatic explicit ack of it after ``M_INTV``.

 The base concepts are random variables, that take different concrete values for